DEFINING THE TASK

 the final destination: wisdom itself.
 (A PDF file)

-and the development of wisdom is the understanding and management
+of wisdom is the understanding and management of our emotions

 Beaumont calls Emotional Competency.
 His resource-rich